Code-Institute-Submissions/bookable/README.md

 ## Acknowledgement

 No code within this project is a copy unless specified explicitly in the source code—Code Institute provided the base template for this project.
-Initially base.html template was based on Code Institutes "I Think Therefore I Blog - base.html template".
+I based the initial base.html template on Code Institutes "I Think Therefore I Blog - base.html template."
 The sources used above provided guidance throughout the development.

 This project is part of the "Full Stack Software Developer Diploma" at [Code Institute](https://codeinstitute.net/).